akuklev/HOCC/README.md

 Equality of values of purely inductive types is decidable, that is checkable algorithmically in finite number of steps.

+Metatheoretically, that is from outside of the respective type theory, one strives to show two desirable computational properties of the type theory: normalization and canonicity.
+Normalization means that any expression of the type `T` eventually reduces to the normal form, while canonicity means that for purely inductive types `T` the only normal forms in empty context are given by finite compositions of respective generators.

 §§ Predicates, Relations and Dependent Functions
 ------------------------------------------------